Cozy Domes Nestled on the Edge of Brecon Beacons National Park, WalesHay-on-Wye, Wales (United Kingdom)

 "WE'RE HAVING A FANTASTIC TIME, THANK YOU!
 YOU HAVE LITERALLY THOUGHT OF EVERYTHING!!"

-This glamping site near Brecon Beacons National Park in Wales offers five beautiful and stylish domes.
-Their unique design creates plenty of space without relying on support other than the structures themselves.
-Each of the domes has a large picture window, offering a great view of the native woodland creatures nearby.
+Near Brecon Beacons National Park in Wales, this glamping site offers 5 beautiful, stylish domes.
+Their unique design creates ample space without relying on support other than the structures themselves.
+Each of the domes has a large picture window, framing the beautiful woodland setting outside.

-The domes measure six meters in diameter and four meters high, and they sit on wooden platforms.
-Each dome can comfortably sleep up to four adults, or five to six people if the kids are joining.
+The domes measure 6 meters in diameter and 4 meters high and they sit on wooden platforms.
+Each dome can comfortably sleep up to 4 adults, or 5 to 6 people if the kids are joining.

-Glampers can keep warm under the thick feather duvets, contemporary Welsh blankets, throws, sheepskins, and crisp bedding.
-There are also fluffy rugs and cacoon seats, making the domes quite peaceful, relaxing, and, most importantly, comfortable.
+Glampers can keep warm under the thick feather duvets*, contemporary Welsh blankets and crisp bedding.
+There are also fluffy rugs, sheepskins and cacoon seats making the domes peaceful, relaxing and most importantly, comfortable *all beds are made up with bottom sheet, pillows and pillow cases.
+The King bed has duvet and cover provided, guests to bring sleeping bags or duvets for extra beds booked.

 Extra adults are charged at £40 per person per night.
 Extra children are £10 per person per night.